 - 1. While the handset is in standby mode, select the Cfg soft key. - 2.
-Use the Nav buttons to scroll through the menu and highlight Languages. - Press Enter. - 4.
+Use the Nav buttons to scroll through the menu and highlight Languages. - 3.
+Press Enter. - 4.
 Use the Nav buttons to scroll through the menu and highlight the desired language. - 5.
-Press Enter.
+Press Enter. - 6.
+Do one of the following: - Press back to return to the previous menu and choose another option.